awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-working-with.md

 Only one user can have an EMR notebook open at a time from within Amazon EMR\.
 If another user tries to open an EMR notebook that is already open, an error occurs\.

 **Important**
 Amazon EMR creates a unique pre\-signed URL for each notebook editor session, which is valid only for a short time\.
 We recommend that you do not share the notebook editor URL\.
 Doing this creates a security risk because recipients of the URL adopt your permissions to edit the notebook and run notebook code for the lifetime of the URL\.
-If others need access to a notebook, provide permissions to their IAM user through permissions policies\.
-For more information, see [EMR Notebooks Security and Access Control](emr-managed-notebooks-security.md)\.
+If others need access to a notebook, provide permissions to their IAM user through permissions policies and ensure that the service role for EMR Notebooks has access to the Amazon S3 location\.
+For more information, see [EMR Notebooks Security and Access Control](emr-managed-notebooks-security.md) and [Service Role for EMR Notebooks](emr-managed-notebooks-service-role.md)\.

 **To open the notebook editor for an EMR notebook**